Harsh-Gehlot/Virtual-Canvas/README.md

  Disclaimer: The program works fine but is a little bit noisy sometimes, it depends of the lights and color of the object you are using.

 ## How To Use
-  * Download the exe file and image (reload-icon.png) in same location.
+  * Download the exe file and IMAGE (reload-icon.png) in same location.
   * Run the exe.
   * Use a red pen's cap or any other object of red color with nearly same area.
   * You are ready to draw.
 Press 's' if you want to save your drawing.